katholiek-onderwijs-vlaanderen/sri4node/README.md

 - `keys(value)` adds all keys in an object comma-separated to the SQL statement.
 - `values(value)` is a method for appending all values of an object as parameters to the SQL statement. `keys` and `values` have the same iteration order.
 - `with(query, virtualtablename)` is a method for adding a different query object as `WITH` statement to this query.
-Allows you to use postgres Common Table Objects (CTE) in your request parameters.
+Allows you to use postgres Common Table Expressions (CTE) in your request parameters.
 You can refer in the query to the virtual table you named with `virtualtablename`.
 Use `$u.prepareSQL()` to build the SQL statement for your CTE.